jadeleiyu/jadeleiyu.github.io/content/authors/admin/_index.md

 I am an AI Research Scientist at Meta, in [the Fundamental AI Research (FAIR)](https://ai.meta.com/research/) team.
 I received my PhD in Computer Science from University of Toronto, where I was advised by Yang Xu.

-My current research interest includes studying AI agents, world modeling, and AI safety.
+My current research interest includes Large Language Model (LLM) alignment, AI agents, world modeling, and mechanistic interpretability.

 During my PhD, I studied automated understanding and generation of creative language use.
-I was fortunate to intern at Meta FAIR and Google Research.
+I was fortunate to intern at Meta AI (FAIR) and Google Research.